Published on October 26, 2021. Last Updated on January 14, 2022.

 To help increase the feel and appearance of hair density, thickness, and volume, or to help regrow hair loss or aid hair growth, take 4 capsules a day.

-If you have struggled with hair loss or hair health at any point during your life, you may understand the frustrations of not being able to improve your situation, no matter what treatment, medicine, or approach that you take.
+If you have struggled with hair loss or hair health at any point during your life, you may understand the frustrations of not being able to improve your situation, no matter what treatment, medicine, or approach taken.
 Even with prescribed and over-the-counter modern medicine for hair loss, alopecia, or hair health, you may have dealt with the lack of results or improvements from these approaches to improving your hair health.
 Fortunately, there may be a new, natural solution available.

 Meet Bernadette: Bernadette, like many others struggling and dealing with hair loss symptoms, came in for a consultation to Dr. U’s office because, for years, she has dealt with this issue of hair loss and have tried many different doctors, specialists, medications, all to no avail.
 Some of the hair loss symptoms that Bernadette dealt with included: